Mitosite/dianumt/data/README.md

-# Data used in the dianumt pipeline for analysis of mitochondrial reads, as implented on the HAMSTR webpage
+# Data used as part of the pipeline for the analysis of mitochondrial reads

 ## Simulated datasets